Verdicts & Settlements

 Motor Vehicle Accident Results In Award

-This claim involved a single motor vehicle accident which occurred on December 24, 2006.
+This claim involved a single motor vehicle accident.
 Our client was a passenger in a motor vehicle that lost control on a curve, causing the vehicle to come to rest over an embankment.

 Our client was life-flighted to UPMC Presbyterian where the initial diagnosis was a right femur fracture and a Grade III B open tibial fracture, and underwent seven surgical procedures to repair the open tibial fracture.
 The client is now able to walk and has done well in rehabilitation.